greggcorp/Greggcorp/_posts/2023-02-02-grow-impact-then-team.md

 layout: post
 title: "Grow your impact, then your team"
 date:   2023-02-02 05:00:25
-description: I expanded on a video for the Learners commmunity to explain why hiring is your last resort
+description: I expanded on a video for the Learners community to explain why hiring is your last resort
 tags: [POV, Learners, Org design]
 ---